-For eSecLending, like many others with SFTR reporting obligations, core to the challenge of implementing this new regulation was managing the large number of data points (approximately 150) required by regulators, many with a reference data requirement.
+Like many other third-party lending agents with SFTR reporting obligations, core to the challenge of implementing this new regulation was managing the large number of data points (approximately 150) required by regulators, many with a reference data requirement.
 Prior to SFTR, client reporting included around 20 data points, making the shift monumental.
 Pairing and matching and ensuring SFTR reporting met XML and ISO 20022 format added to this.
 And all of this was exacerbated by an industry with little experience with previous reporting regulations.
-Knowing this, eSecLending turned to IHS Markit and Pirum Solutions to support its implementation project.
+Knowing this, a third-party lending agent turned to us and Pirum Solutions to support its implementation project.

 Selecting a vendor

-As a securities lending specialist without other business line regulatory reporting requirements, eSecLending knew that an internal development solution would not be cost-effective nor sufficiently comprehensive.
-With an existing relationship with IHS Markit and Pirum for data processing and benchmarking, and the confidence that they would develop a full solution following their announcement of such in 2017, they were eSecLending’s first choice of partner.
-In addition, IHS Markit had extensive previous experience in creating reporting solutions to meet eSecLending’s needs, increasing the likelihood of success.
+As a securities lending specialist without other business line regulatory reporting requirements, our client knew that an internal development solution would not be cost-effective nor sufficiently comprehensive.
+With an existing relationship with us and Pirum for data processing and benchmarking, and the confidence that they would develop a full solution following their announcement of such in 2017, they were the lending agent’s first choice of partner.
+In addition, we had extensive previous experience in creating reporting solutions to meet their needs, increasing the likelihood of success.

 So much to do… where to start?

 For an industry with little experience in major regulatory change and none in reporting, the operational impact was substantial.
-Technology, operations, client, and product teams all needed to work together to bring the firm’s systems and processes to a point they could manage SFTR requirements.
-For eSecLending, this meant approximately 10% of the firm’s workforce was actively involved in some way, representing a significant investment for the firm.
+Technology, operations, client, and product teams all needed to work together to bring our client’s systems and processes to a point they could manage SFTR requirements.
+For our client this meant approximately 10% of the firm’s workforce was actively involved in some way, representing a significant investment.

 The consideration required for data provision issues was the most significant challenge.
-Reconciliation was not new, but the sheer scope of SFTR requirements made this challenging. eSecLending worked with its counterparties, with the support of IHS Markit, to set up and manage static data to ensure reconciliation and high levels of matching and pairing.
+Reconciliation was not new, but the sheer scope of SFTR requirements made this challenging.
+Our client worked with its counterparties, with our support, to set up and manage static data to ensure reconciliation and high levels of matching and pairing.
 Included was agreeing on how Unique Trade Identifiers (UTIs) would be generated, and the process for sharing of Legal Entity Identifiers (LEIs).
-Ultimately, much of the analysis done at an industry level, facilitated by IHS Markit and industry associations was designed to agree consistency across datapoints and establish best practice, without which implementation would likely have been impossible or very poor.
+Ultimately, much of the analysis done at an industry level, facilitated by us and industry associations was designed to agree consistency across data points and establish best practice, without which implementation would likely have been impossible or very poor.

 The Design Partnership Group was initially convened in 2017, with significant work being done prior to 2020’s planned implementation date.
-With lessons learnt from previous reporting requirements, eSecLending, along with other market participants, had started testing at the end of 2019.
+With lessons learnt from previous reporting requirements, our client, along with other market participants, had started testing at the end of 2019.

 With SFTR implementation originally scheduled for April 2020, the pandemic and the resulting need to completely change working processes created a new set of obstacles.
 Accepting the impact, regulators pushed Phase 1 go-live to July, reducing some of the pressure but not the challenges that came with moving to an entirely virtual environment.
 Cross-industry working groups moved to online meetings while testing and data uploads were managed remotely.
 Overall, while challenging, this was well managed.